d2l-ai/d2l-en/chapter_preliminaries/pandas.md

 :label:`sec_pandas`

-So far, we have been working with synthetic data that arrived in the form of a tensor.
+So far, we have been working with synthetic data that arrived in the form of tensors.
 However, when we apply deep learning in the wild, we typically need to deal with messy data corresponding to real-world records and stored in a variety of formats.
-The [Pandas library](https://pandas.pydata.org/) is a popular tool for data import and preprocessing.
+The [*pandas* library](https://pandas.pydata.org/) is a popular tool for data loading and preprocessing.
-The following, while no substitute for a proper [Pandas tutorial](https://pandas.pydata.org/pandas-docs/stable/user_guide/10min.html), will show you how to read raw data in `pandas` and convert it into tensors.
+The following, while no substitute for a proper [*pandas* tutorial](https://pandas.pydata.org/pandas-docs/stable/user_guide/10min.html), will show you how to read raw data in `pandas` and convert it into tensors.